fluttertutorialin/session_plugin/README.md

 # Session plugin
-Session plugin for storing data using shared preferences in Android.
+Session plugin for storing data using shared preferences in Android and ios UserDefaults on working.
 It is highly dependent on ```Session plugin```.
 Stored data is not any encrypted data.
 In order for the package to function properly,it is required to protect a device with a screen lock.

 ## Features